“Leadership is the ability to get extraordinary achievement from ordinary people”

 Keep the lines of communication open, be receptive to criticism, and modify your leadership style to meet the changing demands and difficulties of the VUCA world.

-Thus, hereby it can be concluded that transactional leadership can be viewed as the leadership style which helps to develop maximum potential.
+Thus, hereby it can be concluded that transactional leadership can be viewed as the leadership style that helps to develop maximum potential.
 It structures the basis for more interactions, however, leaders should take care to not practice it exclusively.
 It is because then it may lead to the creation of an environment that is pervaded by position, politics, power, and perks.

 Frequently Asked Questions